Water Temperature of the Catawba River in Mount Holly, NC

 Non-Weather Emergency Message.
 Not sent to IPAWS.

-The North Carolina Department of Environmental Quality in Raleigh NC has issued a Code Orange Air Quality Action Day for Ground Level Ozone for Mecklenburg and Cabarrus Counties, in effect from 10 AM to 8 PM EDT Friday.
+The North Carolina Department of Environmental Quality in Raleigh has issued a Code Orange Air Quality Action Day for Ground Level Ozone for Rowan, Mecklenburg, and Cabarrus Counties, from 10 AM to 8 PM EDT Friday.
 An Air Quality Action Day means that Ground Level Ozone concentrations within the region may approach or exceed unhealthy standards.
 For additional information, please visit the North Carolina Division of Air Quality Web site at https://airquality.climate.ncsu.edu/.

 Non-Weather Emergency Message.
 Not sent to IPAWS.

-The North Carolina Department of Environmental Quality in Raleigh has issued a Code Orange Air Quality Action Day for Ground Level Ozone for Rowan, Mecklenburg, and Cabarrus Counties, until 8 PM EDT this evening.
+The North Carolina Department of Environmental Quality in Raleigh NC has issued a Code Orange Air Quality Action Day for Ground Level Ozone for Rowan, Mecklenburg, and Cabarrus Counties, from 10 AM this morning to 8 PM EDT this evening.
 An Air Quality Action Day means that Ground Level Ozone concentrations within the region may approach or exceed unhealthy standards.
 For additional information, please visit the North Carolina Division of Air Quality Web site at https://airquality.climate.ncsu.edu/.

 Non-Weather Emergency Message.
 Not sent to IPAWS.

-The South Carolina Department of Environmental Services (SCDES) has issued a Code Orange Ground Level Ozone Action Day for the Upstate region of South Carolina, in effect from 10 AM to 8 PM EDT Friday.
-High pressure will continue to control the weather over the Southeast states on Friday.
-High levels of pollutants will persist across the Upstate region of South Carolina.
-This, along with low humidity, very warm temperatures, and mostly sunny skies, will result in significant ground-level ozone production across the Upstate.
+The South Carolina Department of Environmental Services (SCDES) has issued a Code Orange Ground Level Ozone Action Day for the Upstate region of South Carolina, from 10 AM to 8 PM EDT Friday.
+Dominant high pressure will make sure cloud cover will be minimal, atmospheric moisture will remain relatively low, and winds will be light.
+These factors will allow for sufficient ozone production, compounding with weak pollutant dispersion characteristics of an already pollutant-loaded atmosphere.
 An ozone action day means that atmospheric conditions will likely produce unhealthy concentrations of ground level ozone air pollution.
 A Code Orange forecast indicates that ground level ozone concentrations are expected to be unhealthy for sensitive groups, which includes people with lung disease, older adults, and children.
 Sensitive groups should reduce prolonged or heavy outdoor exertion, take more breaks, and do less intense activities, especially during afternoon and early evening hours.
 You can help prevent ozone pollution by walking or riding your bicycle, taking your lunch to work, reducing idling, conserving energy, and keeping your vehicle properly tuned.
 For additional information, please visit the South Carolina Department of Environmental Services website at http://www.des.sc.gov/ozone or the Environmental Protection Agency AirNow website at https://www.airnow.gov.

 Non-Weather Emergency Message.
 Not sent to IPAWS.

-The South Carolina Department of Environmental Services (SCDES) has issued a Code Orange Ground Level Ozone Action Day for the Upstate region region of South Carolina, until 8 PM EDT this evening.
-High pressure will continue to control the weather over the Southeast states today.
-High levels of pollutants will persist across the Upstate region of South Carolina.
-This, along with low humidity, very warm temperatures, and mostly sunny skies, will result in significant ground-level ozone production across the Upstate.
+The South Carolina Department of Environmental Services (SCDES) has issued a Code Orange Ground Level Ozone Action Day for the Upstate region of South Carolina, from 10 AM this morning to 8 PM EDT this evening.
+Dominant high pressure will make sure cloud cover will be minimal, atmospheric moisture will remain relatively low, and winds will be light.
+These factors will allow for sufficient ozone production, compounding with weak pollutant dispersion characteristics of an already pollutant-loaded atmosphere.
 An ozone action day means that atmospheric conditions will likely produce unhealthy concentrations of ground level ozone air pollution.
 A Code Orange forecast indicates that ground level ozone concentrations are expected to be unhealthy for sensitive groups, which includes people with lung disease, older adults, and children.
 Sensitive groups should reduce prolonged or heavy outdoor exertion, take more breaks, and do less intense activities, especially during afternoon and early evening hours.
 You can help prevent ozone pollution by walking or riding your bicycle, taking your lunch to work, reducing idling, conserving energy, and keeping your vehicle properly tuned.
 For additional information, please visit the South Carolina Department of Environmental Services website at http://www.des.sc.gov/ozone or the Environmental Protection Agency AirNow website at https://www.airnow.gov.

 Weather Forecast